MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/customize-search-page.md

 You can add search verticals that are relevant to your organization.
 These will appear on the Microsoft Search results page in [SharePoint](https://sharepoint.com/), [Office](https://Office.com), and [Bing](https://bing.com).
 For example, you could create a vertical for marketing-related content and another for sales, based on the type of information that each group needs.
 You can add verticals to show results only from content indexed via connectors.

+### Multiple Connections in a vertical

+A search vertical can now surface results from multiple connector sources.
+You can now add one or more connections under a search vertical providing greater flexibility in designing your search result page.
+The existing administrative experience of vertical setup has been enhanced to allow you to select multiple connections in the 'Content Source' step.
+The search output in a search vertical with multiple connections greatly benefits from accurately appointing as many semantic labels as possible.
+You can add semantic labels upon schema definition and ingestion.
+(Please find [here](https://docs.microsoft.com/en-us/graph/search-index-manage-schema#labels) additional information on how to create and manage semantic labels).

+#### Things you should know

+1. A connection can be added as a content source only under one vertical.
+Reusing connections under multiple verticals is not allowed.
+2. If you need to setup a query for a search vertical where multiple connection sources have been added, common source properties should be used to create a such a query.

 >[!NOTE]
 > Verticals and result types are currently in preview as a part of the Microsoft Graph connectors preview.
 For more about the preview, see [Connectors preview](connectors-preview.md).
 To participate in the preview, you must first submit the [Microsoft Graph Connectors Preview Signup form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRxWYgu82J_RFnMMATAS6_chUNVYwNU1CMDNZUDBSSDZKWVo2RDJDRjRLQi4u).